-Delivered a strong proof-of-concept with a module changed their approach to module based migration
+Delivered a strong proof-of-concept with a module that changed their approach to module-based migration

 The client is an industry-leading supplier of automatic test equipment (ATE) and related test software for advanced semiconductor manufacturing companies across the globe.
 The test software application uses diverse technologies having total around 18 million Lines of Code, and still expanding.
 The test software is running with 32-bit Excel on 32-bit Windows 7 with hundreds of modules written in different technologies like VBA, VB6, C++, C#, etc.

-Client wanted to migrate this software application to 64-bit to overcome 32-bit memory limitation and take advantage of 64-bit memory.
+Client wanted to overcome 32-bit memory limitation and take advantage of 64-bit memory by upgrading from a 32-Bit to a 64-Bit operating environment.
 Client has their own development environment and team, but they were worried because of the size and time complexity of the project.